- Phone: (972) 672-1388

 A few days later, on Sunday, July 18, 2010, Christ Church Carrollton had its first meeting in Downtown Carrollton.
 It was a glorious day.
 I preached on Luke 9:21-26, where Jesus told his disciples to take up their crosses and follow him.

 God was gracious from the beginning.
 Even more than the meeting space — after 18 months we actually moved across the Square to the historic Oldfield Building — God immediately began to open doors of relationship.
 It seemed I made many more meaningful relationships in my first month on the Square than in my fifteen years in North Dallas.

 So many friends come to mind.
 There was Jan Smith (the manager at the time of the Plaza), Clarence Teng (the owner), Dave Oldfield, Pat Malone, Susan Myers, Nan and Shaun Walvoord, and my dear friend Milburn Gravley, who died a couple of years ago.
 These friendships have stayed with me ever since.

 Today, as Pastor of Christ Church, God continues to hold my life in his hand.
 I belong to Christ, and as I seek to take up my cross each day and follow him, I know he will lead me wherever he wants me to go.
 There’ll never be any argument from me.
 But to whatever extent it is up to me, I hope and pray to spend my remaining time right here, on our little Square.

-And whether it’s days or decades, as God graciously gives me life and breath, I will seek to serve him and to minister in his Son’s name to the people who live, work, play and do business in Downtown Carrollton.
-This blog, in poor words, will seek to express my love for them all.
+And whether it’s days or decades, as God graciously gives me life and breath, I will seek to serve him and to minister in his Son’s name to the people who live, work, play, pray, and do business in Downtown Carrollton.
+This blog, in my own poor words, will seek to express my love for them all.